hestiacp/hestiacp-docs/web/docs/introduction/getting-started.md

 ## Custom installation

-If you want to customize which software gets installed, or want to run an unattended installation, you will need to run a custom installation.
+If you want to customise which software gets installed, or want to run an unattended installation, you will need to run a custom installation.

 ### List of installation options